narayanrai97/ride-share-rails/Calender.md

 RecurringPattern Model
 schedule_window_id: 4
-separation_count: 1  # The separtion_count is 1 since it occures every other month.
+separation_count: 1  # The separtion_count is 1 since it occurs every other month.
-day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
+day_of_week: 2 # The day_of_week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
-week_of_month: 2 # The week of month is 2 because the example is occures every month.
+week_of_month: 2 # The week_of_month is 2 because the example is occurs every month.
-month_of_year: 0  # The month of year is set to 0 because it is not recurring once a month every year.
+month_of_year: 0  # The month_of_year is set to 0 because it is not recurring once a month every year.
-type_of_repeating: “monthly” # The type of repeating is set to monthly because the schedule window above recurs monthly.
+type_of_repeating: “monthly” # The type_of_repeating is set to monthly because the schedule window above recurs monthly.

 # Example of monthly.
-Occures every 3 months, every third week, on Tuesday,
+Occurs every 3 months, every third week, on Tuesday,

 ScheduleWindow Model
 id: 5